greltel/greltel/README.md

 ### Hi there 👋
 🔭 I’m currently working at EY as a SAP ABAP Developer<br>
 🌱 I’m currently learning SAP ABAP, SAP UI5/Fiori, OData<br>
-👯 Would love to collaborate for Software Development projects<br>
+👯 Would love to collaborate for Software Development Projects that involve ABAP Coding<br>

 <!--
 **greltel/greltel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.